Sam23599/Tick-Data-to-VWAP/README.md

-# NASDAQ-ITCH5-Volume-Weighted-Average-Price-TICKS
+# NASDAQ-ITCH5-TICKS to VWAP
-Parses NASDAQ ITCH 5 data and Calculates Volume Weighted average Price of all the Stock at every hour including market close.
+Parses trade from a NASDAQ ITCH 5 data and Calculates Volume Weighted average Price of all the Stock at every hour including market close.